 Whilst the piece is drying, I hand pull the handles and any other additions and allow them to stiffen enough to be able to hold their shape whilst attaching them to the piece.

-Once the piece is stiff enough, it goes back on the wheel to be turned (refining the shape) and then any additions, such as pedestals, spouts, handles & sprigs are added.
-Some decoration such as slip is applied at this stage,
+Once soft leather hard, it goes back on the wheel to be turned ( to refinie the shape) and then any additions, such as pedestals, spouts, handles & sprigs are added.
+Some decoration such as slip is applied at this stage, too.

-Once dry (greenware stage) the piece is ready for bisque firing and is very, very, fragile.
+Once dry (greenware stage) the piece is ready for bisque firing and is very, very, very, fragile.

 – I am always experimenting with new designs and have some interesting new pieces in the pipeline, some involve the use of precious metal lustres.